jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 ..
   :ref:`Diffraction Peaks<PeaksShapes>`

 **NOTE: "Mass Fractal" and "Surface Fractal" :** These are analytical formulas of mass fractal and surface fractal.
-The use and parameters copy dedictaed tool :ref:`Fractal model<model.Fractal>` For details see also  :ref:`Mass and Surface Fractals <MassAndSurfaceFractals>`.
+The use and parameters copy dedicated tool :ref:`Fractal model<model.Fractal>` For details see also  :ref:`Mass and Surface Fractals <MassAndSurfaceFractals>`.

 .. _SizeDistributionDescription: